 Having some free time to explore the city really makes you appreciate the fairytale-like architecture that the city is so well known for.
 In amongst the quirky colourful buildings are traditional architectural gems which have remained intact from the Gothic and Renaissance era.
 Unlike most European capitals, Prague was not been rebuilt as it was (mostly) spared during World War II.

-Well, there was my quick tour of Prague, thank you for reading if you've stayed with me this far, I hope you enjoyed hearing about our mini get away.
-We managed to see and do as much as possible in our limited time-frame and I would 100% recommend visiting Prague to anyone looking for a quick and inexpensive getaway in a beautiful city.
+Thank you for reading about our quick tour of Prague, I hope you enjoyed hearing about our mini getaway.
+We managed to see and do as much as possible in our limited time frame and I would 100% recommend visiting Prague to anyone looking for a quick and inexpensive getaway in a beautiful city.

 My top tips for travelling to Prague